arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 $\copyright$; Luc Viatour / [https://lucnix.be](https://lucnix.be/) /
 [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/deed.en).

-In all of our examples, we will see code as if it is written by Vlad Dracula.
+In the examples, we will see code as if it is written by Vlad Dracula.
 If you are practicing these steps as you move through this module, your name and email address will appear instead of Dracula's.

 To copy the code in the examples, enter everything after the dollar sign "$" into the command line, and then press the enter or return key.
 If the command has any output, it will not start with a dollar sign, but a new line where you can type after a dollar sign will appear.